 Early History of the Hibdand family

-Another 295 words (21 lines of text) covering the years 1220, 1612 and 1670 are included under the topic Early Hibdand History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hibdand research.
+Another 148 words (11 lines of text) covering the years 1220, 1612 and 1670 are included under the topic Early Hibdand History in all our PDF Extended History products and printed products wherever possible.

 Hibdand Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hibdand include Hebden, Hebdon, Heberden, Hepden, Habton, Habdon, Hibdon, Hibden, Ebdon and many more.